2015 CLN Teleconferences

 December 8, 2015: LIVE FROM PARIS - Kristen Poppleton, Climate Generation: A Will Steger Legacy, Title: Window into Paris: COP21

 Climate Generation will bring a delegation of 10 Education Ambassadors to Paris, in conjunction with the UNFCCC 21st Conference of the Parties in Paris, France December 6-December 11, 2015.
 These ten teachers represent diverse subject areas, grade levels, and educational settings from each of the following states: New York, North Carolina, Georgia, Minnesota, and Colorado.
-Individuals and classrooms from around the world will be able to join in virtually via daily webinars and blogs during COP21.
+Individuals and classrooms from around the world will be able to join virtually via daily webinars and blogs during COP21.

 Here is the link to the YouTube recording for this teleconference.